SChernykh/p2pool/README.md

 - Download binaries from https://github.com/SChernykh/p2pool/releases/latest
 - Alternatively, grab the latest source code for both p2pool and monerod and build them (see above, also notice that the branch name for monerod changed, you'll need to checkout p2pool-api-v0.17)
 - Prepare enough huge pages (each of monerod/p2pool/xmrig needs them): `sudo sysctl vm.nr_hugepages=3072`
-- Create a separate restricted user account for testing. p2pool is untested and can have serious bugs/vulnerabilities!
+- Create a separate restricted user account for mining. p2pool is relatively new and may still have serious bugs/vulnerabilities!
 - Get xmrig (linux-static-x64) binary from https://github.com/xmrig/xmrig/releases/latest
 - Check that ports 18080 (Monero p2p port) and 37889 (p2pool p2p port) are open in your firewall to ensure better connectivity
 - Create a new mainnet wallet